 Is Your Partner Unsupportive?

-A common theme I hear is that women want their husbands to support them like girlfriends - but they are not your girlfriend.
+Learning how to be supportive is a skill that doesn't come naturally.
+You think that your partner should "know what you need" without having to tell them.
+A common theme I hear from women is that they want their partner to support them like girlfriends - but they're not your girlfriend.

 The 5 Love Languages